geoffroypeeters/deeplearning-101-audiomir_book/_sources/intro.md

 ## Introduction

+The first part of the book, **Tasks** describe a subset of typical audio-based MIR tasks.
-In the following, to facilitate the reading, we follow the same structure for each of the task.
+To facilitate the reading of the book, we follow a similar structure to describe each of the audio-based MIR task we consider.
 We describe in turn:
 - What is the goal of the task
 - How it is evaluated
 - Some popular datasets (used to train system or evaluate the performances of)
-- How we can solve it using deep learning

-The last part (deep learning) refers to bricks that are described individually in the second part of the book.
+- How we can solve it using deep learning.
+This part refers to bricks that are described individually in the second part of the book.

+The second pat of the book, **Deep Learning Bricks**, described each brick individually.
-We have chosen to separate the bricks since most of them can be used for several tasks.
+We have chosen to separate the description of the bricks from the tasks in which they can be used to emphasise the fact that the same brick can be used for several tasks.
-We want also to emphasize the fact that those are just bricks.
+We want also to emphasise the fact that those are just bricks.

-To make our life easier and facilitate the reading of the code of the notebooks we will rely on the following elements.
+To make our life easier and **facilitate the reading of the code of the notebooks** we will rely on the following elements.
 - for **datasets** (audio and annotations): .hdf5 (for audio) and .pyjama (for annotations), described below
-- for deep learning **models**: pytorch, a python library for deep learning
+- for deep learning **models**: pytorch (a python library for deep learning)
-- for **training** (optimisation): torchlighning stands on top of pytorch and facilitates training and deployment of models
+- for **training** (optimisation): torchlighning (a library which stands on top of pytorch and which facilitates training and deployment of models)

 ![concept1](/images/main_concept1.png)